ckan/ckanext-dataset-series/README.md

 ## How does it work?

-This extension uses a custom dataset type (`dataset-series`) to define the parent series entities.
+This extension uses a custom dataset type (`dataset_series`) to define the parent series entities.
 These are just datasets and can have any of the standard dataset fields defined.

 If the series is ordered, the only mandatory fields they need